Military & Family Readiness Center

 Reimbursement up to $1000 for occupational state relicensing/recertification cost due to PCS/PCA.
 The Military Spouse Interstate License Recognition Options map (located at www.veterans.gov/milspouses/) can help identify the rights of a military spouse in the state for which the military installation is located on.

-Local, on-base, and remote job postings are updated on our Facebook pages, Vandenberg FSS Employment Support and 30FSS M&FRC every Wednesday.
+Local, on-base, and remote job postings are updated on our Facebook page, Vandenberg FSS Employment Support and 30FSS M&FRC every Wednesday.
 Our "Working Wednesday" post also provides helpful tips on an employment topic along with upcoming employment workshops and job fairs.

 Personal Financial Readiness